wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 	- `[[ ]]` offer some features that [ ] don't provide
 		- 1. Conditional statements
 		  2. ` [[ 1 < 2 ]]`
-		  3. Quotes not required if the $var expands its
+		  3. Quotes not required if the $var expands itself and contains spaces
 - ---
 - #### Flashcards
 	- How do you do to search about special meanings of every test character in Bash? #flashcard #dev-notes